yappie/noolt/README.md

     def index(r):
         print "Hello, World"

-Go to http://127.0.0.1:8091/.
+Go to http://127.0.0.1:8091/ in your browser.
 Change something in `~/web/app1/index.py` and see it instantly reload.
 By default `noolt` is configured to check for reloading only at most 3 times per second, which is fast enough to be used in most production installations.
 See below on how to change it.